-This two-year part-time Fellowship provides the opportunity to undertake a practical project and to develop a leadership role in the uptake and implementation of evidence in the care and treatment of MS. The successful candidate will be granted salary support of $65,344 pa (based on $130,689 /annum FTE); and $20,000 pa for the professional development in leadership and implementation science training allowance.
+Funding Details: This two-year part-time Fellowship provides the opportunity to undertake a practical project and to develop a leadership role in the uptake and implementation of evidence in the care and treatment of MS. The successful candidate will be granted salary support of $66,455 pa (based on $132,911/annum FTE); and $20,000 pa for the professional development in leadership and implementation science training allowance.
 In addition, the successful candidate may receive up to $30,000/annum project support and/or up to $20,000/annum for salary 'top-up' from MS Research Australia through NHMRC.

-Please note: Changes have been made to the scheme this year and prospective applicants are advised to visit the NHMRC TRIP Fellowship website for further information and to review the funding rules and application guidelines.
+Important Note: Changes have recently been made to this scheme and prospective applicants are advised to visit the NHMRC TRIP Fellowship website for further information and to review the funding rules and application guidelines.
 Note applications MUST be submitted to the NHMRC only.

 - NHMRC Application form (login to the RGMS portal at: www.nhmrc.gov.au)

 MS Research Australia – JDRF Australia Joint Postdoctoral Fellowship

 Aim: The MS Research Australia-JDRF Australia Postdoctoral Fellowship provides salary support for a specific project that will investigate the overlap of MS and Type 1 Diabetes.
 The fellow will be mentored by Professor Graeme Stewart, Westmead Millennium Institute and Professor Chris Goodnow, Garvan Medical Research Institute.
 The fellow will be directly supervised by Associate Professor David Booth and located at the Westmead Millennium Institute.

 Funding Details: The duration of the fellowship is one year.
 Remuneration package up to $110,600 p.a. (including base salary, leave loading and up to 17% employer’s contribution to superannuation) commensurate with experience.